Peter-Kille/transcript_reads2DEGs_slurm/README.md

 Usage: ./deploy.sh -n [NAME] -p [PARTITION] -m [METADATA] -t [TREATMENT] -r [REFERENCE]

 Copy your paired end sequence files as .fastq.gz files in the source_data directory.
-Also cpoy a metadata file into the source_data directory.
+Also copy a metadata file into the source_data directory.
 An example tab deliminated (.tsv) metadata file is provided.
 First column should have sample name, column 2 should be full name forward read and third column the reverse read.
 Column 4 should be your treatment.
 The treatment column should contain refernce term - avoid all symbols or spaces